 Waterproofing: 2.5-layer NanoPro

-What we like: Great value, breathes well, quality materials.
+What we like: Great value, breathes well for the price, quality materials.

 What we don’t: Limited hood adjustments.

 In the world of rain jackets, Marmot just seems to get it, delivering good fit and performance at reasonable price points.
 The PreCip is their leading entry-level offering and is all the jacket the daily wearer and occasional backpacker needs.
 In fact, it's the jacket we recommend to friends and family the most.
-A big contributor to the PreCip’s popularity is its light feel and excellent breathability.
-Pit zips and Marmot’s proprietary waterproof coating are effective tools in keeping you cool.
+A big contributor to the PreCip’s popularity is its light feel and feature set.
+Pit zips and Marmot’s proprietary waterproof coating are effective tools in keeping you comfortable in all but a serious downpour.

 A design feature unique to the PreCip is its hood, the base of which attaches directly to the shoulders rather than the collar.
 If you want the hood up but don’t want to zip the entire jacket, this design means you don’t have to deal with an annoying open and loose collar.
 It’s also a cinch to roll up and store the hood when you don’t need it.
 We would prefer if the hood itself had a better fit around the head: the cinch cord doesn’t reach the top of the bill, only pulling in at the sides, so you don’t get as good of a seal across the forehead.